 The growing popularity of international cuisines provide additional space to market pulses and promote ‘new’ ancient grains such as fonio and teff.
 For example, since 2019 the Italian company Obà has received approval from the European Food Safety Authority (EFSA) to commercialise fonio grains as a food ingredient.
 Another company, Mama Fresh in Ethiopia, has tapped into a traditional, gluten-free food trend with ‘injera’, a pancake-like bread made of teff.

 The variety of food products will continue to expand.
 Supplying or using original and authentic ingredients are a good way to offer a unique product.
 By adding a story to your product you can make your product stand out and influence the consumer's choice.
-Amazon Health Products, for example, has used the history of sacha inchi seeds and their positive impact on the tropical rainforest in the presentation of their product.
+Amazon Health Products, for example, has used the history of sacha inchi seeds and their nutritional importance in pre-Inca and Inca empire cultures.

 - Make use of the historic value of your product, its traditional consumption, its unique characteristics and the identity of its farmers to brand your authentic product.
 A well designed website is a good first step in your branding strategy.

 - Check the EU Novel Food Catalogue for restrictions to marketing your specific product.
 If your ingredient has not been marketed in Europe before, it may be a novel food.

 5. Convenience drives the market for value-added products

 To get the most out of grains, pulses and oilseeds, food brands adjust them to modern-day consumer lifestyles.
 This means making them more convenient.
 You can use them in nutritious added-value products such as high protein ‘on-the-go’ snacks or easy-to-cook products.